Willys Jeeps, particularly CJ-3Bs, are still used to transport coffee beans and other produce to market in the Zona Cafetera of Colombia.

 This great 1987 photo shows Don Rafa with the 3B at La Tacita farm, which has been growing coffee since 1890.

-See a photo of two 1953 CJ-3Bs, perhaps including this very Jeep, arriving by ship in Guatemala, in CJ-3Bs for the World.
+See also a photo of two 1953 CJ-3Bs, perhaps including this very Jeep, arriving by ship in Guatemala, in CJ-3Bs for the World.

 The monsoon rains are the secret behind the coffee grown in southern India, which as a result is known as "Indian monsooned coffee".
 The village of Dabguli is south of Bangalore, in the state of Karnataka, which grows more than half of India's coffee ( Wikipedia).
 Dabguli is where Amrith Punja found his 1964 Mahindra-Willys in 2009.

 Amrith lives in Bangalore, and told CJ3B.info, "I have been a hardcore fan of Willys ever since I witnessed an offroad rally.
 Have been searching for the last six years for one, and never could find one, or it was beyond my budget.
 But to my pleasant surprise I found out that there was one in the family, with the original Hurricane F-head petrol engine.
 My uncle who is a coffee planter had inherited this Willys CJ-3B from my grandfather.
 He wasn't aware that I was desperately looking for one, and I wasn't aware that he had one, since it was parked in a closed garage (100K JPEG) for the last 18 years."